syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 stream.Position = 0;

-//Close the documents
+//Close the document.

 document.Close(true);

-//Defining the ContentType for pdf file
+//Define the ContentType for pdf file.

 string contentType = "application/pdf";

-//Define the file name
+//Define the file name.

 string fileName = "Output.pdf";

-//Creates a FileContentResult object by using the file contents, content type, and file name
+//Create a FileContentResult object by using the file contents, content type, and file name.

 return File(stream, contentType, fileName);